Jump to content

 Something which I think you yourself really need to think about.

 Have you actually read them?
 I don't think you have, otherwise you wouldn't be saying that.
-At this point you must be literally insane.

 The majority of posts claim: